AndrewDant/talon_command_clipboard/README.md

 - `command_clipboard_y_position` the y position of where to display the clipboard.
 0 (the default) is the top of the screen
 - `command_clipboard_x_position` the x position of where to display the clipboard.
 0 (the default) is the far left of the screen
 - `command_clipboard_macro_offset` the x offset for the macro relative to the command clipboard.
 Positive numbers move it right, negative move it left.
 - `command_clipboard_auto_close` whether or not the clipboard should automatically close when a command is selected.
-0 for false, any other number for true
+0 for false, any other number for true (defaults to true to match the behavior of windows clipboard history)
+- `command_clipboard_on_startup` whether or not the clipboard should open automatically when talon starts.
+0 for false, any other number for true. (defaults to 0)

 # Limitations
 You cannot repeat a 'clip' command